10.5. Incremental Backup

 > --incremental /usr/local/pgsql/backup/inc01/backup_manifest \

-An INCREMENTAL file is typically composed of a header block and modified blocks, each block being 8 KB in size.
+An INCREMENTAL file typically consists of a header block and modified blocks, each 8 KB in size.

 A header block contains four types of information:

-- truncation_block_length: In most cases, this is the total number of blocks in the table and VM that correspond to this file.
-However, depending on the conditions, it may be larger than this value due to internal processing.
+truncation_block_length: This value usually represents the total number of blocks in the table and VM corresponding to this file.
+Depending on internal processing, it may exceed this value.
 See the source code for details.

-- List of modified block numbers: A list of modified block numbers.
-For instance, if 0th and 3rd blocks are modified, “0” and “3” are stored.
+List of modified block numbers: This stores the numbers of the modified blocks.
+For instance, if the 0th and 3rd blocks are modified, it stores “0” and “3”.

-If a table is truncated, dropped, or unchanged, its header block becomes a 12-byte block containing three fields: a magic number, a number of incremental blocks set to 0, and a truncation block length of 1.
-The INCREMENTAL file itself also becomes a 12-byte file containing only the header.
+If a table is truncated, dropped, or unchanged, its header block becomes a 12-byte block containing three fields: a magic number, a num_incremental_block set to 0, and a truncation_block_length of 1.
+The INCREMENTAL file itself also becomes a 12-byte file containing only this header.